 So what is a better approach?
 The problem is complicated, and the solution involves both infrastructure hardening and organizational preparation.

-Take steps during the design phase of a platform to make actions transparent, isolation at the hardware, driver, or OS level, and mitigation/remeditation as painless as possible.
+Take steps during the design phase of a platform to make actions transparent, isolation at the hardware or OS level, and mitigation/remeditation as painless as possible.

 Use internal proxies to verify requests between platform services.
-Disallow direct service to service communication, either by modifying
+Disallow direct service to service communication, via isolated networks sharing an edge proxy.

 A Ship Metaphor